-The National Referral Mechanism (NRM) is a framework for identifying victims of human trafficking and ensuring they receive the appropriate protection and support.
+The National Referral Mechanism (NRM) is a framework for identifying victims of human trafficking or modern slavery and ensuring they receive the appropriate support.

 The NRM is also the mechanism through which the Modern Slavery Human Trafficking Unit (MSHTU) collect data about victims.
-This information contributes to building a clearer picture about the scope of human trafficking in the UK.
+This information contributes to building a clearer picture about the scope of human trafficking and modern slavery in the UK.

 The NRM was introduced in 2009 to meet the UK’s obligations under the Council of European Convention on Action against Trafficking in Human Beings.
-At the core of every country’s NRM is the process of locating and identifying “potential victims of trafficking” (PVoT).
+At the core of every country’s NRM is the process of locating and identifying “potential victims of trafficking”.

-The NRM grants a minimum 45-day reflection and recovery period for victims of human trafficking.
-Trained case owners decide whether individuals referred to them should be considered to be victims of trafficking according to the definition in the Council of Europe Convention.
+The NRM grants a minimum 45-day reflection and recovery period for victims of human trafficking or modern slavery.
+Trained decision makers decide whether individuals referred to them should be considered to be victims of trafficking according to the definition in the Council of Europe Convention.
 In England and Wales, further consideration is made to those who do not meet the definition of trafficking.
 Their cases are then considered against the definitions of slavery, servitude and forced or compulsory labour.

-To be referred to the NRM, potential victims of trafficking must first be referred to one of the UK’s two competent authorities (CAs).
-This initial referral will generally be handled by an authorised agency such as a police force, the UK Border Force, Home Office Immigration and Visas, social services or certain NGOs.
+To be referred to the NRM, potential victims of trafficking or modern slavery must first be referred to one of the UK’s two competent authorities (CAs).
+This initial referral will generally be handled by an authorised agency such as a police force, the NCA, the UK Border Force, Home Office Immigration and Visas, Social Services or certain NGO’s.
 The referring authority is known as the ‘first responder’.

 The NCA is a first responder agency, as are the following:

 The first responder will complete a referral form to pass the case to the CA. Referral to a CA is voluntary and can happen only if the potential victim gives their permission by signing the referral form.
 In the case of children their consent is not required.
-To download an adult or child referral form go to the Gov.uk website.
+To download an adult or child referral form go to the gov.uk website.

-All completed NRM forms are sent to the UKHTC in the first instance.
-The UKHTC will then determine which CA will deal with the case and will forward the papers if needed.
+All completed NRM forms are sent to the MSHTU in the first instance.
+The MSHTU will then determine which CA will deal with the case and will forward the papers if needed.

-The NRM team has a target date of 5 working days from receipt of referral in which to decide whether there are reasonable grounds to believe the individual is a potential victim of human trafficking.
+The NRM team has a target date of 5 working days from receipt of referral in which to decide whether there are reasonable grounds to believe the individual is a potential victim of human trafficking or modern slavery.
 This may involve seeking additional information from the first responder or from specialist NGOs or social services.
-The threshold at the Reasonable Grounds stage for the case manager is “From the information available so far I believe but cannot prove” that the individual is a potential victim of trafficking.
+The threshold at Reasonable Grounds stage for the trained decision makers is; “from the information available so far I believe but cannot prove” that the individual is a potential victim of trafficking or modern slavery.

 If the decision is affirmative then the potential victim will be:

-The referred person and the first responder are both notified of the decision by letter.
+The potential victim and the first responder are both notified of the decision by letter.

-During the 45 day recovery and reflection period the CA gathers further information relating to the referral from the first responder and other agencies.
+During the 45 day reflection and recovery period the Competent Authority gathers further information relating to the referral from the first responder and other agencies.

-The case manager’s threshold for a Conclusive Decision is that on the balance of probability “it is more likely than not” that the individual is a victim of human trafficking.
+The trained decision makers threshold for a Conclusive Decision is that on the balance of probability “it is more likely than not” that the individual is a victim of human trafficking or modern slavery.

 The first responder and the potential victim will both be notified of the decision.
-If the referred person is conclusively identified as a victim of trafficking, what happens next will depend on their wishes.
+If the potential victim is conclusively identified as a victim of trafficking or modern slavery, what happens next depends on their wishes.

 The victim may be granted discretionary leave to remain in the UK for one year to allow them to co-operate fully in any police investigation and subsequent prosecution.
 The period of discretionary leave can be extended if required.

-If a victim of trafficking is not involved in the criminal justice process, the Home Office may consider a grant of discretionary leave to remain in the UK, dependent on the victim’s personal circumstances.
+If a victim of trafficking or modern slavery is not involved in the criminal justice process, the Home Office may consider a grant of discretionary leave to remain in the UK, dependent on the victim’s personal circumstances.

 If they are from outside the European Economic Area, the victim can receive help and financial assistance to return home through the Home Office Assisted Voluntary Return of Irregular Migrants (AVRIM) process.
 If they are an EEA national, support organisations will put them in touch with their embassy and any relevant NGOs who may be able to help.

-If at any stage the referred person is confirmed not to be a victim of trafficking then dependent on the circumstances they may be referred to the appropriate law enforcement agency – the relevant police force or the Home Office.
+If at any stage the referred person is confirmed not to be a victim of trafficking or modern slavery then dependent on the circumstances they may be referred to the appropriate law enforcement agency – the relevant police force or the Home Office

-If it is decided by the Home Office that the person was not trafficked nor is a victim of modern slavery, and there are no other circumstances that would give them a right to live in the UK, they will be offered support to voluntarily return to their country of origin.
+If it is decided by the Competent Authority that the person was not trafficked nor is a victim of modern slavery, and there are no other circumstances that would give them a right to live in the UK, they will be offered support to voluntarily return to their country of origin.
 The person can also be offered support to return to their country if they have been trafficked or are a victim of modern slavery and do not wish to stay in the UK.